seqeralabs/wave/CONFIGURATION.md

 | `tower.endpoint.url`                 | URL for the seqera platform API.       |                      | true     |
 | `logger.levels.io.seqera`     | Log level for `io.seqera` package.     | `TRACE`              | true     |

-# Wave Docker Registry Configurations
+# Wave Docker Registries Configurations (note: you will find them in config.yml in the root directory of the project)

 | Variable                                     | Description                                   | Default Value   | Optional |
 |----------------------------------------------|-----------------------------------------------|-----------------|----------|